Martino Gamper, Furniture Designer

 “We eat together every lunchtime,” he says of his studiomates.
 Everyone gets involved, whether it’s digging up vegetables, cooking, or clearing up.
 And while to pause in the middle of the day is an important Italian tradition, it’s also a staple of design studios for a reason: “It’s nice to spend a bit more time with the people you work with, or else you can end up working seven or eight hours straight without speaking a word,” he explains.
 He underplays the gesture, but agrees with me when I say that it is nice to provide for others: “I think that sharing is what we probably need in a big city,” he says.

-Martino and Francis also spend weekends and more here during the summer, digging, planting, weeding, and doing lots and lots of watering.
+Martino and Frances also spend weekends and more here during the summer, digging, planting, weeding, and doing lots and lots of watering.
 “For us it’s an antidote to work,” he explains.
 “It’s somehow more than just the quality of the food, it’s the quality of being able to come here and have this space.
 Growing something is really pleasing and rewarding.”

 I perch in the autumn sun as Martino darts about with buckets of water.
 I ask him about the division of labor: Who does what?
-“Francis and I have very different ways of gardening,” he tells me, as he clears scorched leaves from the beds and uproots a few beets.
+“Frances and I have very different ways of gardening,” he tells me, as he clears scorched leaves from the beds and uproots a few beets.
 “She’s more the person who likes to plant and sow, and I’m the one who likes to beautify.”
-Later, Francis tells me: “He’s a tidier and I’m the planter.
+Later, Frances tells me: “He’s a tidier and I’m the planter.
 Oh, and he’s in charge of tomatoes.”
 A stereotypical Italian, then.

 The plot is modest in size, and equipped with the basics: compost heap, hose, and a small greenhouse.
 And yet it lacks any hallmarks of Gamper’s design style; it looks anonymous, as if it could belong to anyone.
 “A garden doesn’t need much more than to grow,” he tells me with a hippie-ish air.

-Francis, a New Zealander, likes to keep growing one thing after another.
+Frances, a New Zealander, likes to keep growing one thing after another.
 In the plot, planted salads take root next to wild dandelion and stray nasturtium — which will all be chopped into a salad for lunch later today — and perennial blackberry bushes share space with annuals, like tomatoes.
 It’s a more organic, evolutionary method.
 When something is picked, you plant something new, not stopping to rest in between.
 “The New Zealand approach is much more free,” Martino says.
 “I like when new and old grow into one another.”

-As we chat, I try to find out the secret to growing success, and the more Martino talks, the more it becomes clear that his approach to gardening in many ways mimics his design process, which has always been marked by the spirit of spontanaeity and accumulation.
+As we chat, I try to find out the secret to growing success, and the more Martino talks, the more it becomes clear that his approach to gardening in many ways mimics his design process, which has always been marked by the spirit of spontaneity and accumulation.
 The couple tries different things every year.
 They buy seeds when they travel, sometimes having no idea what they really are.
 And every year they manage to burn their seedlings in the cold frame, a miniature greenhouse that allows the pair to grow plants that wouldn’t normally flourish in London’s frigid winter climate.
 They don’t follow a rulebook — it’s just trial and error, mistakes and experimentation.
 “You have to react to what’s happening,” he says.

 Reactive and adaptive — it’s how anyone familiar with the designer’s style would describe his oeuvre.
 Projects like 100 Chairs in 100 Days saw Martino collecting old seats and hacking their various parts together, “somehow translating something that existed into something new” he explains.
 More recently, the designer gathered a bounty of mid-20th-century furniture and camped out in Turin’s Gallery Franco Noero for a month, cutting and reconfiguring his found items to create new pieces to fill the five-story, oddly wedge-shaped building.
 How does he plan for something so impulsive?
 “I prepare a mental map of what it could be, an outline, and that can take a long time,” he says.
 “And then once I know what I’m doing, it just kicks in.”